technofab/catamessenger/README.md

 Common use is alert something to the phone with an istant message.

 ## How to use
-To download and use this project, you need a shell '*nix*' like system with chegit and curl commands available.
+To download and use this project, you need a shell '*'*'nix*' like system with chegit and curl commands available.
 Next you can use

 git clone https://github.com/technofab/catamessenger.git